 - Connect with community services

-Our staff can help you determine your eligibility, and help you apply, for:
+Our staff can help you determine your eligibility for benefits that help with energy costs, and support you through the application process.
+We can also help you apply for:

 - Ontario Electricity Support Program (OESP)

 Each organization makes the final decisions about eligibility.
 We will work with you to determine what types of resources or supports you may need.
 Then we can help navigate community resources and organizations that can provide assistance.

 Applying for energy-assistance programs can really pay off!
 In 2021, with support from staff, 13 applicants for LEAP accessed more than $6,500 in energy assistance.
 As well, 59 applicants for OESP achieved savings on their electrical bill totaling more than $75,000 over a two-year period.
 Contact us today to explore your options!

 Our Financial Empowerment team delivers free online and in-person financial literacy workshops.
 Past workshops include:

 - Scams and Fraud